2004 (January to June)

 –The L.A.W.
 (Living Assault Weapons) #1-5

-–NOTE: Flash (Wally West) temporarily disappears during a battle against Barry Allen’s twin brother, Cobalt Blue and the second Reverse-Flash.
+–NOTE: In a reference in JLA #33.
+Flash (Wally West) temporarily disappears during a battle against Barry Allen’s twin brother, Cobalt Blue and the second Reverse-Flash.
 Thus, he will be absent from the next JLA story (JLA #33).
 This is a confusing Hypertime event in which Walter West aka Dark Flash (an older Wally from the future of an alternate universe) travels through the Bleed to assist Wally.
 Barry Allen also makes a brief return to assist Wally in the battle against his twin brother!
 Barry has been dead for over five years, but part of his spirit still resides within the Speed Force, and it has been exploring the time-stream for the past five-plus years.
 Barry’s spirit is able to manifest itself into human form to aid in this fight.
 So, basically we have three Flashes versus two evil-Flashes.
 And in the end, Wally temporarily disappears and Dark Flash (Walter West) replaces him on the DCU’s main timeline until he returns.

 Batman meets with the JLA on the Watchtower and tells them he’s discovered the man responsible for NML: Bruce Wayne!
 Since only Superman knows that Batman is Bruce Wayne, the team heads to the French Riviera to apprehend the billionaire playboy.
 What the hell is going on here, you ask?
 Bruce has discovered a phony Bruce Wayne has been gallivanting around Europe and wants the JLAers to take care of the situation while he is occupied in Gotham.
 GL, Plastic Man, Steel, Orion, and Barda arrive at a casino on the French Riviera and the men put on tuxedos while Barda puts on an odd-looking, but sexy skin-tight red dress.
 She’s wearing Plastic Man!
 Unsettling but hilarious stuff.
 Back to the case at hand.
 The JLAers soon discover that “Bruce Wayne” is actually one of the Hyperclan White Martians (from JLA #1-4) in disguise!
 They defeat the creature and save the day.
-NOTE: Dark Flash (Walter West) replaces the missing Wally as a JLA team member in this issue.
+PS.
+Dark Flash (Walter West) replaces the missing Wally as a JLA team member in this issue.
 Wally will be back before you know it.

 ——————–JLA Annual #3